Zollinger–Ellison syndrome: Diagnosis

 In addition, the source of the increased gastrin production must be determined using MRI or somatostatin receptor scintigraphy.

+Diagnosis can sometimes be very difficult, especially considering patients who take a proton pump inhibitor (PPI) medication for gastric reflux, which constitute a large and increasing proportion of people who develop Zollinger–Ellison syndrome.
+PPIs inadvertently increase gastrin production, which may cause a false positive for elevated gastrin levels.
+This can occur even in patients who have been off their medication for weeks, due to the long duration of effects of these medications.

 Treatment

 Proton pump inhibitors (such as omeprazole and lansoprazole) and histamine H2-receptor antagonists (such as famotidine and ranitidine) are used to slow acid secretion.
 Once gastric acid is suppressed, symptoms normally improve.
 Surgery to remove peptic ulcers or tumors might also be considered.

 Epidemiology

 The condition most commonly affects people between the ages of 30 and 60.
 The prevalence is unknown, but estimated to be about 1 in 100,000 people.

 History

 Sporadic reports of unusual cases of peptic ulceration in the presence of pancreatic tumors occurred prior to 1955, but Robert M. Zollinger and Edwin H. Ellison, surgeons at Ohio State University, were the first to postulate a causal relationship between these findings.
 The American Surgical Association meeting in Philadelphia in April 1955 heard the first public description of the syndrome, and Zollinger and Ellison subsequently published their findings in Annals of Surgery.